NickiMash17/Weather_App/README.md

 ⛅ API Provider: OpenWeatherMap

-🤝 Contributing
+## 🤝 Contributing
 Contributions are always welcome! 🎉 Feel free to:

 Fork the repository.
 Submit issues for bug reports and feature requests.
 Create pull requests to enhance the app.

-📜 License
+## 📜 License
 This project is open-source and available under the MIT License.
 See the LICENSE file for more details.

-🏆 Acknowledgments
+## 🏆 Acknowledgments
 ⭐ A huge thank you to the open-source communities and libraries that made this project possible:

-Bootstrap
+- Bootstrap
-Font Awesome
+- Font Awesome
-Animate.css
+- Animate.css
-particles.js
+- particles.js
-Chart.js
+- Chart.js
-Axios
+- Axios
-OpenWeatherMap API
+- OpenWeatherMap API

-💡 Stay connected and keep innovating! 🚀
+## 💡 Stay connected and keep innovating! 🚀
 Enjoy using the Enhanced Weather App! 🌤️🌈☔

-text
-Wrap
-Copy

----

 ### Notes
 - I’ve preserved your emojis (🌦️, ✨, 🛠️, 🚀, 🎯, 🗂️, 🎨, 🎭, 📁, 🙌, 🤝, 📜, 🏆, 💡) and formatted them appropriately for readability in Markdown.